The Navigation Bylaw is an Auckland Council bylaw governing the use of vessels in our waterways, including jetskis and personal watercraft.

 Speed and safety regulations

 Speed and safety regulations are strictly enforced by the Harbourmaster and team.
 The operator of the jetski will be held responsible for any behaviour or failure to comply with local bylaws.
-See contact details for the Harbourmaster's office.
+See rules and regulations for details.

 Lifejackets or personal floatation devices

 Take them and wear them.
 All vessels must carry enough for everyone on board.